 How to make cinnamon sweet potato medallions recipe

 (Note: In the past 2 years, we have moved to a more natural lifestyle.
 All-natural/healthier options are listed in parentheses when noted.)

 Ingredients for sweet potato medallions:

-Ingredient amounts will vary based on the amount of sweet potatoes used!
+Ingredient amounts will vary based on the number of sweet potatoes used!

--Cover baking pan with foil (or this unbleached, cholrine-free parchment paper) and preheat oven to 350
+-Cover baking pan with foil (or this unbleached, chlorine-free parchment paper) and preheat oven to 350 degrees

 – Wash sweet potatoes